SamR21/Schneider_CSCI2270_FinalProject/README.md

 **System Requirements**

-- This game will work on any system.
+- The game file is a Unix executable, so it will run on any Unix system.
+- If you use Windows, you can run this file in the class VM.

 **Group Members**